Are You Okay Or Are You An Eldest Daughter?

 Advertisement

 Ultimately, Yasin tells Refinery29, the underlying aim of Home Girls Unite is to make young women feel understood and seen.
-She says: "Having a space where you can be heard, free of judgement, and receive culturally appropriate support means that eldest daughters can be heard, supported and made to feel validated about their experiences."
+"Having a space where you can be heard, free of judgement, and receive culturally appropriate support means that eldest daughters can be heard, supported, and made to feel validated about their experiences," she says.

 Remember that it's okay to start over